 - Keep away from political demonstrations, particularly those directed toward the United States.
 If you see a situation developing, resist the temptation to satisfy your curiosity and investigate what is happening.
 Walk the other way.

 - Do not agree to newspaper or other media interviews regarding political conflicts.
 It is important to remain as inconspicuous as possible.
 Do not make reference to your program group.
 In such cases, always say “no comment” and hang up or walk the other way.

 In the event you, or someone you care about, experience relationship or sexual harassment/violence while abroad, you are strongly encouraged to seek the support of your onsite staff, faculty or affiliate.
 Seek safety first; then talk to the international student office or resident director of your program abroad.

 Traffic related accidents are the leading cause of student injuries and deaths while abroad.
-Learn about overseas road conditions from the State Department's Road Safety Overseas and by reviewing the Country Specific Information for your host country.
+Learn about overseas road conditions from the US State Department's Road Safety Overseas and by reviewing the Country Information for your host country.
 Heed the advice of your program staff and obey all local pedestrian laws.
 The University of Minnesota prohibits student driving on University programs abroad and strongly discourages student driving on personal travel.

 Lonely Planet Travel Guides

 US State Department's travel Alerts and Warnings

 The Center for Global Education's Basic Health and Safety